Testicular UltrasoundSkip to the navigation

 How It Is Done

 When the test is finished, the gel is removed from your skin.
-You may be asked to wait until the radiologist has reviewed the information.
-The radiologist may want to do more ultrasound views.
+You may be asked to wait until the radiologist has reviewed the test.
+He or she may want to do more ultrasound views.

 How It Feels

-The testicles are normal in shape and size and are in the normal position.
+The testicles are normal in shape and size.
+They are in the normal position.

-There is no evidence of a noncancerous (benign) or cancerous (malignant) lump in the testicles.
+There is no sign of a noncancerous (benign) or cancerous (malignant) lump in the testicles.

-There is no evidence of infection or inflammation of the testicles or epididymitis.
+There is no sign of infection or swelling of the testicles or epididymitis.

 There is no sign of fluid in the scrotum (hydrocele), blood in the scrotum (hematocele), fluid in the epididymis (spermatocele), or pus in the scrotum (pyocele).

-A lump is present in the testicle or there are signs of a recurrent testicular cancer.
+There is a lump in the testicle or there are signs of testicular cancer.

-Signs of infection or inflammation of the testicles or epididymis is present.
+There are signs of infection or swelling of the testicles or epididymis.

-The spermatic cord is twisted, cutting off blood supply to the testicles (testicular torsion).
+The spermatic cord is twisted.
+This problem cuts off blood supply to the testicles (testicular torsion).